ZhenyingZhu/StudyNotes/ASP.md

 - need decorating http methods: Delete, Get, Head, Options, Patch, Post, Put.
 - need controller methods return a data transfer object (DTO) instead of the EF model.

+AJAX isn't new, but today there are JavaScript frameworks that make it easier to build and maintain a large sophisticated SPA application.
+This tutorial uses `Knockout.js`。 building blocks
+- ASP.NET MVC creates the HTML page.
+- ASP.NET Web API handles the AJAX requests and returns JSON data.
+- Knockout.js data-binds the HTML elements to the JSON data.
+- Entity Framework talks to the database.

+"Code First" approach to EF: write C# classes that correspond to database tables, and EF creates the database.

+Write domain objects as POCOs (plain-old CLR objects).

 HERE: https://docs.microsoft.com/en-us/aspnet/web-api/overview/data/

 Expend: